CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/questions.md

 * What currencies will you use?
 NL
 * Who are the users/what is the security?
 * How long should it retain data?
 Should it archive payroll data?
 * What O.S. does it need to run on?
+DY
 * Will you need to add more levels/groups of pay?
 * Will this system handle bonuses?
 * What laws/regulations govern this system?